Anshul619/HLD-System-Designs/src/DesignComponents/Kafka/ReadMe.md

 ## Topic ( i.e. Category )
 - Topic is a category or feed where messages ( or events ) would be saved and published.
+- Topics are logically collections of partitions (the physical files).
+- A broker contains some partitions for a topic.

 ## Producer
-- Producer writes data into the topics ( 1 or more ) in the Kafka
+- Producer writes data into the topics ( 1 or more ) in the Kafka.
+- In Kafka 0.7, producers are `fire-&-forgot`.
+- In Kafka 0.8, there are 3 ACK levels
+  - No ack(0)
+  - Ack from N replicas (1...N)
+  - Ack from all replicas (-1)

 ## Partitioning
 - Partitioning allows Kafka producers to serialize, compress, and load balance data among brokers.